astronomer/docs/learn/custom-xcom-backend-strategies.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Airflow [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
+Apache Airflow® [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
 By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
 If you configure a custom XCom backend, you can define where and how Airflow stores XComs, as well as customize serialization and deserialization methods.

 In this guide you'll learn: